bitjson/hivemind/doc/gitian-building.md

 These results are compared and only if they match, the build is accepted and uploaded to hivemind.org.

-More independent gitian builders are needed, which is why this guide exists.
+More independent Gitian builders are needed, which is why this guide exists.
 It is preferred you follow these steps yourself instead of using someone else's VM image to avoid 'contaminating' the build.